cobalt-uoft/documentation/getting-started/contributing.md

 # Contributing

-Cobalt is an open source community.
-We encourage you to join us and help contribute.
+We welcome anyone to join us and contribute.

 ## Repositories